coopernurse/tyson/README.md

 * Knockout.js
 * Flatiron Director - although the router is plugable
 * Either require.js or $script.js - the loader is also pluggable, so other loaders could be supported

+There are *no* transitive dependencies.
+A complete Tyson app only needs 4 .js files:

+* a script loader. either:
+  * require.js
+  * script.js
+* knockout.js
+* director.js
+* tyson.js

+jQuery is used in the examples to lazy load external HTML files, but that code is external to tyson.js and completely optional.

 ## Example